Wrosinski/keraspipelines/examples/dog_breed/README.md

     return Resnet_model
 ```

-Now, let's start with the proper script, in which we will create a `KerasFlowPipeline` object and use it to train our ResNet defined in `dogs_cnn_models.py`.
+Now, let's start with the proper script, in which we will create a `KerasPipeline` object and use it to train our ResNet defined in `dogs_cnn_models.py`.
 We will call the script `dogs_training_script.py`.

 1. First step, load the needed libraries: